standard/standard/README.md

 ### Can you make rule X configurable?

-No. Use `eslint` directly if you want to configure hundreds of options individually.
+No. Use `eslint` and
+[this shareable config](https://github.com/feross/eslint-config-standard) if you want to configure hundreds of options individually.

 Pro tip: Just use `standard` and move on.
 There are actual real problems that you could spend your time solving! :P